daoseng33/DAOSearchBar/README.md

 # DAOSearchBar
-DAOSearchBar is based on INSSearchBar: https://github.com/berlininsomniac/INSSearchBar_Swift
+DAOSearchBar is based on DAOSearchBar: https://github.com/berlininsomniac/DAOSearchBar_Swift

 It is a 3rd-party search bar with beautiful animation.
-Unfortunately, it seems like INSSearchBar is no longer update anymore.
+Unfortunately, it seems like DAOSearchBar is no longer update anymore.

 So, heres the DAOSearchBar.